hackforla/access-the-data/README.md

 # Project context

-Access the Data is one of a series of products being created for [Hack for LA](https://www.hackforla.org/#), a brigade of [Code for America](https://codeforamerica.org/).
+Access the Data is one of a series of products being created by [Hack for LA](https://www.hackforla.org/#), a brigade of [Code for America](https://codeforamerica.org/).
 These products are known as the [Citizen Engagement collection](https://www.hackforla.org/citizen-engagement).
 The collection focuses on helping the city of Los Angeles with their [Sustainable Development Goals](https://sdg.lamayor.org/about/global-goals) as adopted by the [United Nations](https://sdgs.un.org/2030agenda).

 <p align="center">
   <img src="https://user-images.githubusercontent.com/10827101/172487498-d6138d95-1a67-4747-869c-e77277533b76.JPG" />